hsl89/hsl89.github.io/_posts/2020-05-14-bayesian-deep-learning.md

 directly from those frequency statistics.
 For example, you might have heard people talking about making *Null Hypothesis* and calculating
-$p$-value that reflects the probability that **given** Null Hypothesis is true, Null Hypothesis would be rejected $p*100$ times out of 100 trials due to randomness in data collection.
+$p$-value that reflects the probability that **given** Null Hypothesis is true, it would be rejected $p*100$ times out of 100 trials due to randomness in data collection.

-If you prefer 1, then you are labeled as a *Bayesian statistician*;
-If you prefer 2, then you are labeled as a *frequentist*
+If you prefer 1, then you are labeled as a *Bayesian* If you prefer 2, then you are labeled as a *frequentist*

-The subtle difference between Bayesians and frequentists is that Bayesians want $P(H | D)$ whereas frequentists want $P(D | H)$, i.e.
+The difference between Bayesians and frequentists is that Bayesians want $P(H | D)$ whereas frequentists want $P(D | H)$, i.e.
 Bayesians want to know how much belief to put in the hypothesis
 $H$ after seeing the data $D$; frequentists want to know given the